Spiritual Direction

 "There is a part of the soul that stirs at night, in the dark and soundless times of day, when our defences are down, and our daylight distractions no longer serve to protect us from ourselves.
 It's then, in the still of life, when we least expect it, that questions emerge from the damp murkiness of our inner underworld ...
 These questions do not call for the discovery of data; they call for the contemplation of possibility." ~ Sister Joan Chittister

-Spiritual Direction is a prayer process because the director and directee meet in the presence of the Trinity.
-It is an unforced and unhurried process.
-Sessions are held in a confidential and contemplative space - a place for honest reflection and listening to the Holy - and may include centring, healing silence, compassionate conversation, thoughtful questioning, contemplative listening and prayer.
-It is usually one hour long, prescheduled, and occurs monthly or bi-weekly based on the rhythm set by the directee.
+Spiritual Direction is a prayerful companionship wherein the director and directee gather in the sacred presence of the Trinity.
+It unfolds as a gentle, unforced dialogue rooted in trust and compassionate enquiry.
+Sessions are conducted in a confidential, contemplative setting — one conducive to sincere reflection and discerning listening to the Holy Spirit.
+Practices may include centring, healing silence, compassionate conversation, reflective questioning, and spiritual attunement.
+Typically lasting about an hour, these sessions are scheduled in advance and usually occur monthly or bi-weekly, aligned with the soul care rhythm and needs of the directee.

-“Take time to see the quiet miracles that seek no attention” ~ John O'Donohue, an Irish poet, author, priest, Hegelian philosopher
+“Take time to see the quiet miracles that seek no attention.” ~ Dr. John O'Donohue, Irish poet, author, former Catholic priest, philosophical-theologian